 I’ve been an entrepreneur and business owner since 1993.
-I’m also a father of four and uncle to a dozen young people.
-I know how important just a handful of guidelines have been (still are) in my life, career and business.
-All are relatively simple but often not easy to follow or execute when you’re young.
-So, I wrote a story for my children, nieces, and nephews that they might relate to that would teach them a couple of oh, so important principles for success.
-I think the story has a message everyone can take away as an important lesson.
+I know how important just a handful of lessons learned have been (still are) in my life, career and business.
+All are relatively simple but often not easy to follow or implement, especially when you’re young.
+I’m also a father of four and uncle to a dozen.
+So I wrote a story for my children, nieces, and nephews they might relate to that would teach them a couple of oh, so important principles for success.
+I think it has a message everyone can take away as an important lesson.
+A short story about something very, very important in life and to illustrate how our fears, our uncertainty, can hold us back… and can stall or prevent success.“You’ll never find someone to dance with unless you ask for the dance.”

 “What a lovely story, Dennis.
 I love that you share your inspiration and your hopes as a parent for your daughters.
 Looking forward to your next piece.” –Tamara Copeland